SetCra123/LogoMaker/README.md

 Developers and creators are busy building and creating.
 They may not have the time or skills to create a logo.
 This app can quickly create a logo by taking four inputs.
 The logo is then created instantly and ready for use.

 ## How
 A user can type in node index.js into the terminal and answer questions: Choose three characters, Chose text type, choose shape color and choose shape.
-Once they have made their choices a logo in file logo.svg wil be created
+Once they have made their choices a logo in file logo.svg wil be created.

+# User-Video
+<iframe src="https://drive.google.com/file/d/12F1KT1IlBtnfIx91M2ze0z6Pb7c3uc4F/preview" width="640" height="480"></iframe>